 Post By RelatedRelated Post

 Regardless of where you live and what type of turf grass you’re working with, aeration can help your lawn be healthier and more beautiful.
-The trick is knowing when it’s best to aerate, what equipment to use, and what else you can do to encourage the vigor of your grasses while limiting weeds’ ability to gain a foothold in the lawn.
+The trick is knowing when it’s best to aerate, what equipment to use, and what else you can do to encourage the vigor of your grass.
+Additionally, aerating can also assist in limiting weeds’ ability to gain a foothold in the lawn.

 According to Josh Friell, Ph.
 D, of The Toro Company’s Center for Advanced Turf Technology, aeration introduces temporary stress to the turf.
 Recovery time is closely linked to growing conditions and annual growth cycles.
 As a result, it’s important to keep those considerations in mind when determining an annual aerification plan.